 Agatha Trimm -- guardian to the plucky heroine Joan Marplay.
 Agatha is a tough as nails, no nonsense woman distrusting of nearly every man Joan sets eyes on.

 The detective work is shared by two characters.
 Joan Marplay who acts a sort of girl sleuth trying to prove her father is not the madman the police and newspapermen think he is.
 She is sure he was sent to the asylum wrongfully and that his sworn revenge was only a reaction to his furor at being thought mad.
 Then there is McNab who arrives with a letter in of introduction from the asylum announcing he has been hired to track down the escaped Marplay.
 With his pronounced Scottish brogue, rendered in a typical 1930s phonetic dialect, and his oddball tastes and habits (like carrying his lunch around in a wicker basket wherever he goes), McNab is the most unusual of the cast.
 So unusual that he arouses the suspicions of Superintendent Wrenn who has his sergeant investigate McNab's background.
 McNab is shrewd yet enigmatic.
 One never knows if he is out for himself or if he really wants to solve the case and apprehend Marplay.

 They Can't Hang Me is an excellent example of a crime novel that mixes elements of the detective novel with that of the pulp thriller.
 So good was this first outing I had to read the other easily accessible crime books of James Ronald.
-I found most of his other books lean towards psychological crime novels that foreshadow the work of Patricia Highsmith and Julian Symons.
-I'll be reviewing three more later in the fall.
-Stay tuned.
+I found some of his later books lean towards psychological crime novels that foreshadow the work of Patricia Highsmith and Julian Symons.